 - Pass this design layer through the thickest setting of your clay conditioning machine.
 You should start to see a tortoiseshell pattern.

-Finish your polymer clay earring design by laying out your tortoiseshell plate, then cutting out a design using your cookie cutters.
+Finish your clay earring design by laying out your tortoiseshell plate, then cutting out a design using your cookie cutters.

 5. Painterly Patterns